 - A high protein or high fat dinner

-Health experts believe that protein rich meal produces less tryptophan.
+Health experts believe that protein-rich meal produces less tryptophan.
 This amino acid is a precursor to serotonin – the calming hormone.
-A decrease in tryptophan actually reduces serotonin, which hinders the body to indulge a deep sleep.
+A decrease in tryptophan actually reduces serotonin, which hinders the body to indulge in a deep sleep.

 - Dried fruit